TauraiUCB/volunteers/README.md

 - To run the code, run ```sh volunteer.sh```

 # Data
-The Pioneers Volunteer Data has over 2.5 million events, 80 043 unique vlunteers and 7 391 organizers
+The Pioneers Volunteer Data has over 2.5 million events, 80 043 unique volunteers and 7 391 organizers